amrangry/dev_macOS_environment_setup/SSH Setup for Business GitHub vs Personal Account.md

 ```
 ---

-## Step 6: Clone the Repository Using the Business SSH Configuration
+## Step 6-1 (for new clone repo): Clone the Repository Using the Business SSH Configuration
 Use the business SSH alias:
 ```bash
 git clone git@github.com-business:<company>/<reponame>.git